mattward/formaker/README.md

 You may also run the demo from your favourite IDE, by running the main class `TestHarnessApp`.

+When the demo is running, you'll be able to use it with your browser at `http://localhost:8080/`

 ## Installation and Setup

 > **WARNING:** This is alpha software, and as such should not be used on production systems.